sidechained/TrainingTheBeagle/Tutorials/_essential/backup.md

 ##### Method 1.
 Using A Third Party Tool

-* The easiest approach is to use **PiCopier**, which also works well for backing up beaglebone images Download the app here: http://ivanx.com/raspberrypi/
+* The easiest approach is to use **PiCopier**, which also works well for backing up beaglebone images.
+Download the app here: http://ivanx.com/raspberrypi/
 (there are more interesting tools there)